 Kenton joined the board in May 2016.
 He is a managing director in asset management at Borealis and is responsible for the active management of infrastructure investments, with a focus on Europe.
 Kenton was appointed as an alternate director.
-He attends board meetings as a substitute to Alejandro.
+He attends board meetings as a substitute for members of Borealis Infrastructure.